Has this project been approved for development?

 The initiative will add significantly to the local tax base, generating approximately $900,000 in yearly ratable.
 These taxes will support municipal services while creating a lasting – and likely growing – revenue source for Middletown for decades to come.

-What is the timeline for approval and completion of the project?
+What is the timeline for the project to open?

-Subject to municipal approval, Village 35 plans to begin construction in early 2020 and deliver the project in 2021.
+Village 35 plans to begin construction in 2020 and deliver the project in 2021.

 Will there be a residential component to the development?